Acorn Creek Cohousing (Formerly Wake Cohousing)

 Initially, the focus was to find land close to Raleigh because of the members’ jobs and involvement in local activities.
 We considered a traditional cohousing model – small clustered individual homes with similar design, group space and a common house, community meals and activities, etc. An LLC organization was formed in July 2020 and 9 households (17 individuals) became initial members with hopes of attracting an additional diverse membership.

 When a large tract of [largely] undeveloped land in Wendell (19 acres with 2 existing homes) came on the market in March 2021, a couple in the group purchased it, and our focus shifted to this new opportunity.
 This couple moved into one of the homes in June 2021 and is acting as “developer.”
 Another member purchased and renovated the second home and moved in early in October 2021.
 The rest of the group continues to be involved in decision making and the work of making this the future home of our cohousing community.
 Site plans to subdivide the land into ~12 lots (https://drive.google.com/file/d/1C7t2xx81AE_DrqNA9sLvPo0r6iFvY49Z/view?usp=sharing) have been filed with the town and an engineering firm engaged for the detailed site preparation has been retained.
-While timing is not firm, the expectation is the development plan will be approved and lots available for purchase in the summer of 2022 and anticipated occupying homes in early 2023.
+Infrastructure started in June 2023, and home construction is expected to start in late 2023 – occupying homes in 2024.
 Given the parcel of land is located on Acorn Creek Lane (and us nearly its sole occupant), the group decided Acorn Creek Community would be a fitting (and logical) name for the cohousing group.

 NEXT STEPS IF YOU HAVE INTEREST IN LEARNING MORE…